 October 2018 Edition

 - 12th - Get yourselves to the start line.
-You should allow at least 3 hours to get there from Columbo airport.

 - 13th - Test Driving, pimping, adventure briefing and launch party

 - March 29th - Get yourselves to the start line.